Blog / Short Circuit Board: PCB Damage Caused by Current Diversion/Low Resistance

 A digital multimeter

 However, the digital multimeter should have good sensitivity (milliohm) and a buzzer function to alert you when it detects a short.
-The resistance readings should be high if you measure the resistance between two adjacent wires.
-However, there may be internal or external solder bridges between them if the resistance is low and the adjacent wires are in separate circuits.
+If you measure the resistance between two adjacent wires, the resistance readings should be high.

 Test Short Circuit Board Relative to the Ground